StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ## Filtering

-The View Filters pane on the left side of the screen in any View allows you to filter the topology components displayed.
+The View Filters panel on the left side of the screen in any View allows you to filter the topology components displayed.
 Read more about [Topology Filters](filters.md#topology-filters)

 ## Interactive navigation